amyhupe/amyhupe.co.uk/src/articles/2022-02-18-structuring-documentation-multi-brand-design-systems.md

 When thinking about how we should structure and present universal versus brand-specific information to our users, my start point is always to ask: What do they actually _need_ to know?

-There’s certainly something to be said for keeping our guidance consistent with the architecture of our frontend and design libraries.
+There’s certainly something to be said for keeping our documentation architecture consistent with the architecture of our frontend and design libraries.
 If components are organised into universal and brand-specific categories, it might be helpful to reflect that in the way we organise our documentation.

 Then again, is this actually helpful for our users?